This year our presenters represent these 12 countries:Presenters and Presentations: (click on the title to see the abstract, photos, and biographies)

 • to be able to extract the logic out of the business process,

-• make this visible and transparent by way of representing in a tool in a normalised business readable format and
+• make this visible and transparent by way of representing in a tool in a normalized business readable format and

 • then be able to quickly integrate into the technology landscape almost instantly.